 NOT SO QUICK

-Analysts say a carbon price of around 50 euros is needed to encourage a switch away from coal to generation from less polluting sources.
+Analysts say a price of around 50 euros is needed to encourage a switch away from coal to generation from less polluting sources.

 Together with more than 40 firms, representing more than 875 billion euros ($1.15 trillion) in turnover, Shell placed a full-page advertisement in the Financial Times newspaper on Monday, saying backloading was needed as a stop-gap measure.